gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 Let's say you've pulled a repository to help fix an issue, what do you do then?
 Where do you start?
 How do you run its tests?
-Who knows!, it's going to be different for every project so you better read up on their documentation.
+Maybe there's a makefile, or .bat file, or who knows!?, it's going to be different for every project so you better read up on their documentation.
 And hopefully the developers made their process compatible with your OS...

 # A new approach